 TOEFL iBT Public Use Dataset

-Three separate datasets from each of two test forms are available and include scores accompanied by demographic information about test takers (age, gender, native language, etc.) and copies of relevant test materials:
+There are 3 separate datasets available to principal investigators funded by the TOEFL COE research program.
+Three separate datasets from each of 2 test forms are available and include scores accompanied by demographic information about test takers (e.g., age, gender, native language, etc.) and copies of relevant test materials:

 - Set 1.
 Item-level scores on all sections of the test for a random sample of 1,000 examinees from each form (2,000 examinees total).

 - Set 2.
-Speech samples and final scores for each of six speaking tasks for 240 examinees from each form, stratified by quartiles (480 examinees total).
+Transcripts of spoken responses and final scores for each of the 6 speaking tasks for 240 examinees from each form, stratified by quartiles (480 examinees total).

 - Set 3.
-Writing samples and final scores for each of two writing tasks for 240 examinees from each form, stratified by quartiles (480 examinees total).
+Writing samples and final holistic scores for each of the 2 writing tasks for 240 examinees from each form, stratified by quartiles (480 examinees total).

 Eligibility and Conditions